Firewood racks have long been popular in the United States, but they're not the only way to cure your firewood.

 Start by driving a tall stake into the ground to mark what will be the center of your Holz Hausen.

 The stake should be around 7-8 feet tall.
 After driving it a foot or so into the dirt, measure and mark your stake 5 1/2 feet up from ground level.

 You'll build a ring of firewood around the stake, and as it gets larger, the wood will slightly fall inward to rest against the stake.

 Now the fun begins as you lay your firewood around the stake.
-Be sure to leave an approximately 1-foot space between the stake and the firewood.
+Be sure to leave a space approximately one foot wide between the stake and the firewood.